cos485/cos485.github.io/_posts/2023-01-29-homework-guidelines.md

 - A simple method to generate a PDF of your Colaboratory consists in using the built-in browser print and save the result as a pdf.

+- On Gradescope, you can only submit one PDF file for the whole HW.
+Please create a PDF file for each notebook and merge all the PDF files you have.

+-  Regarding the code, you only need to share a link directing to your Colab notebooks (and ensure that you grant access to your Colab).
+Please paste your
+   Colab links at the beginning of your submission.

 - For Colaboratory notebook submissions, please

   - make sure that all cell outputs are clearly visible before saving the notebook.